Used Toyota Auris review

-The latest Toyota Auris isn’t the most inspiring choice in the family hatch market, but it actually does a very good job and is worth checking out for used buyers.
-It was offered in petrol, diesel and hybrid forms – making it unique in this class – plus it’s reliable, cheap to run and practical.
+The Toyota Auris was never the most inspiring choice in the family hatch market, but it actually does a very good job and is worth checking out for used buyers.
+It was offered in petrol, diesel and hybrid forms – making it unique in its class at the time – plus it’s reliable, cheap to run and practical.
 But the anonymous styling and so-so driving experience mean you’ll rarely hear an Auris owner getting excited by their car.
 Still, if you’re after affordable and dependable transport with an easy ownership experience, look no further than a used Toyota Auris.

 The second-generation Auris reached UK showrooms in January 2013 with a choice of 1.33 or 1.6-litre petrol engines, alongside a 1.4-litre diesel and 1.8-litre Hybrid model.
 At first, there was a five-door hatchback bodystyle only, but from spring 2013, a Touring Sports estate joined the range.